kbss-cvut/jopa-examples/jsonld/README.md

 The persistence is set up in `cz.cvut.kbss.jopa.jsonld.persistence.PersistenceFactory`.
 We are using a native Sesame repository, stored in `/tmp`.
 Of course, this setup can be changed.
 Target location is in `config.properties`.

+### Declarative Transactions

+This demo makes use of the [JOPA-Spring-transaction](https://github.com/ledsoft/jopa-spring-transaction) library, which enables JOPA to be used together with Spring's declarative transactions.
+See the services for usage example.
+To make the transactions work, it is necessary to instantiate the `JopaTransactionManager` and `DelegatingEntityManager` Spring beans.
+See `cz.cvut.kbss.jopa.jsonld.config.PersistenceConfig` for reference.

+### Declarative Transactions in Tests

+Since JOPA does not understand SPARQL queries, uncommitted changes are not visible to queries during transaction.
+Therefore, the whole tests cannot be executed in one transaction, as is common in Spring applications.
+Instead, methods modifying the state of the repository must be executed using the Spring's `TransactionTemplate`.
+See `cz.cvut.kbss.jopa.jsonld.persistence.dao.BaseDaoTestRunner` for example and an explanation.

 ## Running the Demo

 To run the demo, `mvn spring-boot:run` can be used.